 Kenan G. Loomis is the managing partner of the firm’s Atlanta Office.
 He regularly litigates and advises clients on issues pertaining to commercial general liability, property, environmental and casualty insurance.
 This includes first and third party claims relating to various coverage issues, construction defect, and bad faith.
 He also defends insureds under commercial, property, environmental and aviation policies.

 Kenan’s experience extends to litigation and contractual matters pertaining to the health, life, accident and disability insurance industry.
 He has defended major insurance companies in deceptive trade practices and punitive damages claims.

 Kenan earned his undergraduate degree from Tulane University in 1983 and his law degree from Emory University School of Law in 1986.
-He has been voted a Georgia Super Lawyer in Insurance Coverage (2005-2018) and was selected Best Lawyers in America for Insurance law and litigation (2017-2021).
+In 2021, Kenan was recognized by Chambers and Partners USA in Insurance-Georgia.
+He has been voted a Georgia Super Lawyer in Insurance Coverage (2005-2019) and was selected Best Lawyers in America for Insurance law and litigation (2017-2021).
 He is an FAA licensed pilot.